 Hummingbirds find food entirely by sight.
 If they see red, they zoom in for a closer look.
 This is why all the hummingbird feeders have that "McDonald’s cherry red" as a prominent feature of the feeder.

-You can make your own simple nectar by combining one part sugar to four parts water in a saucepan and then make a simple syrup by boiling it for two minutes.
+You can make your own simple nectar by combining one part sugar with four parts water in a saucepan, then boiling it for 2 minutes to make simple syrup.
 Allow the mixture to cool before you fill your feeders and replace it every couple of days.

 Finally, hummingbirds love some plants more than others.
 They are especially fond of honeysuckle.
 Their favorite flowers have to meet their color criteria – red, red-orange, or pink blossoms.